aduial/eldamo-relationaldb/README.md

 >     feature 'say'
 >     File::Path qw(make_path)

-- the sql (directory) contains zipped files containing the database structure, data, and both

 #background

 The intention of this project is to create a dictionary of the languages described by JRR Tolkien.